Reception

 Jewellery is not permitted except for watches and stud type earrings and if these cannot be removed children will have to wear micropore tape across their ears for PE.

-This term our topic is 'Lost and Found'.
+This term our topic is 'Little People, Big Dreams...
+Let's Travel'.

 Phonics

-• We will be learning the Phase 4 blends and common exception words.
-We will be learning to read and spell words containing adjacent consonants such as trip, vest and strong.
+- We will continue with Phase 4 of ‘Unlocking Letters and Sounds’ in which the main aim will be to help children to read and spell words containing adjacent consonants such as trip, vest and strong.

 Maths